Strategy and objectives

 A tradition of cutting-edge research and innovation ... since 1743

 Moving Knowledge is our motto and guiding principle at FAU.
 We at FAU therefore strive to generate knowledge to shape the future responsibly and openly share knowledge with all stakeholders in society to drive prosperity and create value, as well as using knowledge to improve our world for future generations.
 The FAU Development plan consolidates this objective.
 The detailed FAU Development plan “Moving Knowledge” consolidates this objective for our internal stakeholders.
-In the current abbreviated version of the FAU Development plan we also offer external interested parties the option of finding out more about the future development of FAU.
+In the current abbreviated version of the FAU Development plan (in German) we also offer external interested parties the option of finding out more about the future development of FAU.
+Sustainability is firmly anchored at FAU as a cross-sectional task.

 #FAU2025 describes the framework, priorities and process of how we going to develop FAU together and prepare for the future.
 It enables us to take stock of the strategy process up to now and consolidates the most important current developments.

 Above all, #FAU2025 calls on each and every one of us to shape the future of our FAU in such a way that we use opportunities, release potential for synergies, and shape the University’s unique profile while still focusing on FAU as the ‘bigger picture’.

 FAU’s motto ‘Moving knowledge’ is an inspiration to many – sometimes fundamentally and generally, sometimes in very specific measures and methods and often motivationally or metaphorically.

 Whether implicitly or explicitly, FAU’s principles: ‘Innovation – Diversity – Passion’, provide guidance for our actions in many ways.
 They remind us of our strengths and everything that connects us as members to our University.
 They also urge us to orient everything we do and every decision we take even more clearly towards these principles.